Henry-County-High-School/Git-and-GitHub/Module 2/Module 2.1 Assignment.md

 ```

 3. After the repository has successfully cloned to your machine, type `ls` in your terminal to view the newly cloned repository in your machine’s directory.
+4. Move into the new git repo directory using the command `cd [YOUR-REPOSITORY]`

 ## Submission
 To submit this assignment, create an issue titled `Module 2.1 Assignment` in this repository.
 In the issue, provide a screenshot of your command line showing the commands you used to complete this assignment, then proceed to the next section in this module.